The Testaments: Agnes Jemima (Aunt Victoria/Witness 369A)

-The second protagonist, Agnes Jemima, is an adoptive child of the high-ranking Commander Kyle and his Wife, Tabitha.
-She is enrolled in the prestigious Vidala School, where they learn skills such as painting and embroidery – skills thought to be appropriate for the future Wives of Commanders.
+The second protagonist, Agnes Jemima, is the adopted child of the high-ranking Commander Kyle and his wife Tabitha.
+She is enrolled in the prestigious Vidala School, where they learn skills such as painting and embroidery–skills thought to be appropriate for the future Wives of Commanders.
 After Tabitha's death, Commander Kyle marries Paula, who tries to remove Agnes from the family by arranging to marry her off to Commander Judd, who is known to marry young girls and murder them when they grow too old.
 Agnes escapes this predicament by claiming to have a higher calling and wishing to serve the women of her country.
 She goes to Ardua Hall as a Supplicant, where she is taught to read and write in preparation to become an Aunt.
 Here, she takes the name Victoria from the list of approved names for Aunts.
 She also grows closer to her former classmate Becka, who is another Supplicant studying to become an Aunt.

 During the course of her stay at Ardua Hall, she is sent several files from an anonymous source (later revealed to be Aunt Lydia).
 The files contain details about the various crimes committed by the high-ranking officials of Gilead, thus making Agnes aware of the corruption at the heart of her country.
 In one such file, she finds out the truth of her parentage—her biological mother was a Handmaid who had escaped to Canada and is currently working for Mayday.
 She also realizes that her mother had another child, Baby Nicole (later revealed to be Daisy/Jade), who was smuggled to safety in Canada during her infancy.

 She meets her half-sister Nicole at Ardua Hall, and then agrees to go with her to Canada in order to transport documents containing information about the leaders of Gilead.